Orivoir/lockwise/README.md

 - optimize **UI** form update responsive align and add remove **code recup** from form
 - add remove **code recup** from account **details** render

-> locwise local is an handler accounts for localhost and an test with release [Symfony 5](https://symfony.com)
+> lockwise local is an handler accounts for localhost and an test with release [Symfony 5](https://symfony.com)